ourresearch/depsy-research/introducing_depsy.md

 #### ADS

-We found ADS has poor precision when looking up software names, because it ignores puncutation.
+We found ADS has poor precision when looking up software names, because it ignores punctuation.
 This results in many incorrect matches, where it finds software names inside equations, for example.

 So for ADS we instead search for a specific set of phrases that more conclusively identify software mentions.
 You can see an example in this search for [ADS mentions of the Astropy library](http://labs.adsabs.harvard.edu/adsabs/search/?q=(%20(=%22import%20astropy%22%20OR%20=%22github%20com%20astropy%22%20OR%20=%22pypi%20python%20org%20astropy%22%20OR%20=%22available%20in%20the%20astropy%20project%22%20OR%20=%22astropy%20a%20community-developed%22%20OR%20=%22library%20astropy%22%20OR%20=%22libraries%20astropy%22%20OR%20=%22package%20astropy%22%20OR%20=%22packages%20astropy%22%20OR%20=%22astropy%20package%22%20OR%20=%22astropy%20packages%22%20OR%20=%22astropy%20library%22%20OR%20=%22astropy%20libraries%22%20OR%20=%22astropy%20python%22%20OR%20=%22astropy%20software%22%20OR%20=%22astropy%20api%22%20OR%20=%22astropy%20coded%22%20OR%20=%22astropy%20new%20open-source%22%20OR%20=%22astropy%20open-source%22%20OR%20=%22open%20source%20software%20astropy%22%20OR%20=%22astropy%20modeling%20frameworks%22%20OR%20=%22astropy%20modeling%20environment%22%20OR%20=%22modeling%20framework%20astropy%22%20OR%20=%22astropy:%20sustainable%20software%22%20OR%20=%22astropy%20component-based%20modeling%20framework%22)%20-author:%22astropy%22)&year_from=1997&month_to=&year_to=2016).
 Despite a great deal of testing various phrase combinatinos, this approach still results in many incorrect hits for common-word package names, so we use the ratio approach described above for PMC to identify and exclude these, improving accuracy.
 The fallback for common word package names for ADS is simply to return 0 hits because the URL searches we use for PMC are not precise enough.